mkenihandev/Games-Club/README.md

 * **Bugs I solved**
     * I had a lot of trouble with the homepage image stretching the grid cell, and as such would push content around it.
         * I wanted the image to be fully visible, as I didn't think it looked very good when zoomed in on mobile devices, using cover.
         * I eventually settled on a 100% 100% approach, for mobile sizes only, so that it would stretch a little bit, but not too much.

     * The sign up page labels were giving me trouble in that they would not display next to my checkboxes, but instead above.
         * This was solved by using styling to display the labels inline, as well as swapping the order of the label and input in the html.

+    * Initially running the html through the validator gave issues, as I had used many hyphens to create a large "break" in the html.
+        * I first solved this using many tilde instead, but this was eventually advised against by a Mentor on Slack and so was removed.

 * **Validation Testing**
     * HTML